 The TEI is the endpoint of the datapath at the terminal.
 It provides the capability to establish the datapath connection over the R1 interface by negotiation of transmission parameters with the NA according to configuration information provided by the terminal control.

-Identifiers:

-TE-ID

-As defined in Section 6.3

-TEI-ID

-The TEI-ID represents the port of the terminal toward the access network.

 Node of attachment (NA)

 The NA provides the communication port at the access network to which the terminal connects over R1, and forwards user payload from the terminal toward the backhaul, and vice versa.